 Stove-Top Pot Roast with Mushrooms

-Stove-Top Pot Roast with Mushrooms simmers on the stove for a few hours until the beef is tender, and this recipe is really low in carbs even with little bit of flour I used to thicken the gravy.
-Skip the flour and serve the cooking liquid as an au jus if you want a version that’s grain-free and gluten-free.
-Use Beef Recipes for more dinners like this one.
+Stove-Top Pot Roast with Mushrooms simmers on the stove until the beef is tender, and this is a perfect easy dinner idea.
+The recipe is low in carbs even with the tiny amount of flour used to thicken the gravy; skip the flour and serve the cooking liquid as an au jus for a version that’s grain-free and gluten-free.

 Recently I got a new enamel-coated-cast-iron pan that I’m quite infatuated with.
-This pan is so heavy and conducts heat so well that I thought I’d try using it to make this Stove-top Pot Roast with Mushrooms and Sage.
-My mom often made pot roast on top of the stove, but it’s something I never did before because I didn’t have the type of heavy dutch oven you need to cook a roast this way.
+This pan is so heavy and conducts heat so well that I thought I’d try using it to make this Stove-top Pot Roast with Mushrooms.
+My mom often made pot roast on top of the stove like this, but it’s something I never did before because I didn’t have the type of heavy dutch oven you need to cook a roast this way.

 I used boneless chuck roast, rubbed it with steak rub, and seasoned the liquid with Better Than Bouillon Mushroom Base, some onions, and some finely chopped fresh or frozen sage.
 (Why didn’t I have the idea of freezing sage years ago?
 Just use dried sage if you don’t have any fresh or frozen sage.)
 The pot roast was really delicious, one more reason why I love this pan.

 - When I made this I used Better Than Bouillon Mushroom Base (affiliate link) and even the sometimes snooty readers of Chowhound say Better Than Bouillon is good.
-(Edit: Shirley from Gluten Free Easily tells me that Better than Bouillon no longer guarantees their products are gluten-free, so that brand won’t work for people who have to avoid gluten.)
 Amazon.com also has a lot of other options for mushroom cubes or base (affiliate link).